genome/bam-readcount/paper.md

 `bam-readcount` plays a central role in many genomic pipelines and there is a rich ecosystem of tools built on top of it that enable discovery.
-It has many uses in benchmarking and variant discovery, and it’s feature-rich output has enabled deep learning approaches to variant calling and filtering [@Ainscough2018-yp; @Anzar2019-vp].
+It has many uses in benchmarking and variant discovery, and its feature-rich output has enabled deep learning approaches to variant calling and filtering [@Ainscough2018-yp; @Anzar2019-vp].
 In cancer genomics, it has been used for understanding pre-leukemic phenotypes and